 YouTube got its start by not being TV.
 The platform lets average users post videos that anyone can see easily.
 So the appeal is the lack of advertisements, the openness to anyone, and the community vibe among YouTubers.

 The truth is, the paid ads at the beginning of the videos are just annoying.
 We all venture onto YouTube to watch videos in an unprecedentedly on-demand way, and those paid ads and prompts to ‘skip video in five seconds' can actually be repellent.

 Another problem is that professional ads, with all the over-the-top production, find themselves in strange company against user-generated content on YouTube - a fact that only serves to underline the fact that the watcher is being sold.
 And that's not a good thing.

 What YouTube does best

-Your ad dollars will be better invested if you put them into creating engaging video content, or enlisting popular niche video bloggers (aka 'vloggers') to help spread your brand’s message, as opposed to pre-video advertisements.
+Your ad dollars will be better invested if you put them into creating engaging video content, or enlisting popular niche video bloggers (aka 'influencers') to help spread your message.

 What consumers want on YouTube